realemeralds/WeatherWidget/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

-# build for production a    d launch server
+# build for production and launch server
 $ yarn build
 $ yarn start